 It was a long journey since the mountain roads weren’t in the best condition.
 Few monasteries and army camps later, we spotted a small frozen lake.
 That was strange considering it was the beginning of June and it was supposed to be summer.
-This just shows exactly how Kashmiri summer looks like.
+This just showed us exactly how Kashmiri summer looks like.

 My faithful companion for this trip, my headache, stroke again, warning me that the air is getting thinner with every next meter of height.
 An hour or so later, I finally saw Pangong Tso peeping through the dry mountains.
 It looked so small from here, but the view was majestic.
 As we were driving down the hill, I started realizing how big the lake actually is.

 Reaching the lake

 Only a small portion of Pangong Tso is actually within the borders of India and the larger part belongs to China.
 Pangong Tso is based in the center of Aksai Chin, (the disputed region that was a reason for a war conflict between India and China) but still, the lake gave me that feeling of eternal peace.
 I’ve never seen a place like that before- that captivates the soul of the traveler with serenity and tranquillity.

 I will always remember this lake as the one whose beauty leaves even the greatest wordsmiths speechless.
 Pangong Tso is like that beautiful girl that you gather the courage to approach with months and when you finally get the guts to do so, you suddenly forget how to speak.
 That’s the impression Pangong Tso usually leaves on people, and I was no exception.